Frnk1996/MCDispensermod/README.md

 # Dispenser properties
 Range
   - The area of effect is ~1 block in every direction
-  - so approximately 3x3x3 around the block
+  - So approximately 3x3x3 around the block

 Blast resistance
   - Extremely tough block, untouchable by explosions